dude333/rapina/README_en.md

 # 2. Commands

-For the first time, run the following commands:
+For the first time, run the following command:

     ./rapina get
-    ./rapina get -s

 Then, to get a company report, together with a summary for the companies from the same sector: